derickmoncado/react-next-boilerplate/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+The page auto-updates as you edit the file (hot reloading).

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

--   [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
--   [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

 ## Deploy on Vercel